-The fact that the disclosed design has fallen under the category of a publicly known design as a result of an act of the person having the right to obtain a design registration for the disclosed design at the time of the disclosure needs to be clearly indicated and proved in the proving document.
+The fact that the disclosed design has fallen under the category of a publicly known design as a result of an act of the person having the right to obtain a design registration for the disclosed design at the time of the disclosure needs to be clearly indicated and proved in the certificate.

-- 3. Specific procedures for seeking application of the provisions of Article 4, paragraph (2) of the Design Act - (1) A document stating a request for the application of the provisions of Article 4, paragraph (2) of the Design Act must be submitted to the Commissioner of the Patent Office concurrently upon filing the application for design registration (Article 4, paragraph (3) of the Design Act).
+Specific procedures for seeking application of the provisions of Article paragraph (2) of the Design Act

+(1) A document stating a request for the application of the provisions of Article 4, paragraph (2) of the Design Act must be submitted to the Commissioner of the Patent Office concurrently upon filing the application for design registration (Article 4, paragraph (3) of the Design Act).
 However, in lieu of submitting the said document, submission of the document may be omitted by including a statement to that effect in the application for design registration (Article 27-4 of the Ordinance for Enforcement of the Patent Act applied mutatis mutandis pursuant to Article 19, paragraph (3) of the Ordinance for Enforcement of the Design Act).

 If the procedure is followed by using an electronic data processing system, in lieu of submitting the said document, a statement to that effect must be recorded in the application for design registration (Article 12 of the Ordinance for Enforcement of the Act on Special Provisions of Procedures, etc. concerning Industrial Property Rights).
 (2) A document proving that the disclosed design is a design that is subject to application of the provisions of Article 4, paragraph (2) of the Design Act must be submitted to the Commissioner of the Patent Office within 30 days from the filing date of the application for design registration (Article 4, paragraph (3) of the Design Act).
-However, in cases where there have been two or more acts of a person having the right to obtain a design registration which have resulted in it falling under items (i) or (ii) of Article 3, paragraph (1) of the Design Act in respect of the identical or similar design, it would be sufficient to submit the "proving document" with respect to one of the two or more acts conducted on the earliest date(Article 4, paragraph (3) of the Design Act).